Royals top Brewers 5-2; early start for fans to watch Bucks

 Mike Minor (7-8) allowed one earned run and five hits in six innings, snapping a personal four-start losing streak.
 He struck out five and walked one.

+“Right now it’s all about the starting pitching,” Royals manager Mike Matheny said.
+“He was really good and really, there in the second, we just didn’t help him.
+We had two plays we didn’t make and it cost him two runs and about 20 pitches.”

+“He did a great job of keeping us there, not letting it become too much and giving the offense a chance to do something,” he said.

-Greg Holland got his sixth save.
+Greg Holland got his sixth save as the Royals improved to 3-0 against Milwaukee in 2021.

+“I think guys are still out there playing with 100% effort, no matter what the standings say,” Minor said.
+“No matter what the wins or losses say, there are a bunch of guys in the clubhouse who don’t really care.
+We know we haven’t played well this season but we’re not going to give up.”

 O’Hearn hit a tiebreaking, two-run homer in the seventh off Hunter Strickland (0-1).
 It was his seventh home run of the season.